brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 - `sqlite-connection-core.h` - main low-level C API header
 - `sqlite-connection-core.c` - main low-level C library source module
 - `ctest` - test of main low-level C library
-- `sccglue` - low-level Java API wrapper generated with help from GlueGen from jogamp.org, with JNI test
+- `sccglue` - low-level Java JNI API wrapper, generated with help from GlueGen from jogamp.org, with JNI test for macOS included
 - `cordova-demo` - extremely simple Cordova demo app for testing, reformatted by `prettier-standard`, includes Cordova demo plugin:
   - `cordova-sqlite-demo-plugin` - extremely simple Cordova plugin that can open a SQLite database, execute a set of batch statements with parameters, and send the results to the Cordova JavaScript app
 - with some other top-level Makefile artifacts included